 We’re here to bring instructors and teachers inspiration, energy, and creative strategies that they can utilize in their everyday teaching.
 We hope the following tips, tricks, and pedagogy techniques give teachers and instructors an extra boost of creativity and motivation.
-These episodes are perfect for your drive to work or can be integrated as a ten-minute think session to get your wheels turning before stepping into the classroom or “zooming” onto the computer screen.
+These episodes are perfect for your drive to work or can be integrated as a 15-minute think session to get your wheels turning before stepping into the classroom or “zooming” onto the computer screen.

 Episode 9: Live with Wendy Trevor: Overcoming Student Distaste for Collaborative Group Work Online

 How can you help students overcome their distaste for collaborative group work online (and also thereby change your view of such work)?
 Wendy Trevor discusses how the timing of the assignment, the structure, instructor presence, feedback, and a grading rubric which privileges individual contributions, and signals the importance of engaging with others’ views, can help students approach group work more positively.
 Additionally, she touches on how group projects can foster the kind of communication skills and cooperative work employers today value.

 - How Can Understanding Group Dynamics Lead to Better Group Work?

 - Online Group Work: Making it Meaningful and Manageable